gwennr-t/tech-blog/README.md

 3.

 # Credits
- Resources from class, Stack Overflow, and W3Schools were utilized to support creation of this application.
+ Resources from class repo, Stack Overflow, and W3Schools were utilized to support creation of this application.
 Insomina was utilized to test routes.

 The following resources were specifically referenced and used:
 - [express-handlebars](https://www.npmjs.com/package/express-handlebars)